-This is a pay to play space, and will give you the opportunity to highly target extend your reach and build audiences, and allow you to see immediate results.
+This is a pay to play space.
+Paid media provides an opportunity to extend your reach and build audiences, allowing you to see immediate results.

-Paid media could include but are not limited to native ads, social media (Facebook, Instagram and LinkedIn), influencer marketing, paid search and remarketing.
+Paid media could include but is not limited to native ads on social media channels (Facebook, Instagram and LinkedIn), influencer marketing, paid search and remarketing.

 The relevant avenues for your business will depend on your objectives, audience and budget.

-This is typically the result of paid and owned media.
+This is typically the reward of a successfully executed content strategy including paid and owned media.
 Earned media can be conversations generated about your brand, products and services.
 You can consider this as free advertising.
 Think about mentions on social networks, bloggers’ reviews, word of mouth.